 In the event that a court order has been issued against you, it is vital to obey the terms, even if you believe that the order was unfounded.
 Temporary restraining orders, for example, require a comparatively low burden of proof to issue and can be common in a divorce.
 Many spouses may feel they have been unjustly targeted and then attempt to rectify the situation by reaching out to their partner directly.
 This can be a direct violation of the court order and can hurt a spouse’s credibility in court.
 Always dispute court orders through the proper legal channels.

 Online platforms such as Google+, Facebook, and Instagram have fundamentally changed the way people communicate.
 While many couples would like to think that the legal and social media worlds are completely separate, what goes on in one can affect the other.
 Most information that is shared online is publicly available and can be viewed by your spouse’s legal counsel and used against you in court.
 For example, if you make a vague remark about an upcoming bonus or raise, it may call into question your financial disclosures.

 Working Through a Divorce?
-Call (631) 880-6440
+Call us today!

 When a marriage has fallen apart, it can be difficult to know where pitfalls may exist, however, you do not have to navigate this process alone.
 At the Hedayati Law Group, P.C., we understand the legal hurdles that divorcing spouses may face and can work tirelessly to see that your interests are protected.
-Our Long Island family law attorneys possess more than 80 years of combined experience and work together as a team to help achieve the best results for our clients.
+Our Long Island family law attorneys possess more than 100 years of combined experience and work together as a team to help achieve the best results for our clients.
 If you are currently working through a divorce or you anticipate that a divorce may be on the horizon, do not hesitate to contact our firm.